RAAleksandrov21/Black-birds/README.md

 - [Download](#download)

 ## 💻 Description <a name="description"></a>
-- Our idea, which will accept from the many, is to digitize the way of yawning.
+- Our idea, which will accept from the many, is to digitize the way of yawning 📲.

 ## ⚒️ Technologies <a name="technologies"></a>